 Certain drivers must have zero BAC at all times while driving (s 52).
 These drivers are:

-•motorcyclists for the first 12 months of holding this licence, irrespective of whatever other licences are held.
+• motorcyclists for the first 12 months of holding a licence, irrespective of what other licences are held.

 Exceptions to this are learners who hold full licences for other vehicles, unlicensed drivers who have simply failed to renew their licences, and drivers who hold full interstate licences.

 If a driver is convicted for failing to have zero BAC, this does not automatically mean their licence is cancelled (courts have discretion to decide this (s 50(1)(a))).
 Where a court does not cancel a licence in this situation, the driver will be required to attend a VicRoads driver education course.
 The driver’s failure to attend the course will result in the cancellation of their licence (s 50A(2), (3)).

 Licence holders who accompany learner drivers as non-professional driving instructors must have a BAC of less than 0.05.
 They must also adhere to their other obligations as licence holders.
 However, accompanying driver offences attract a fine and do not require automatic licence disqualification (see definition of accompanying driver offence (s 3(1)); see also s 48(2)).

 This offence applies to drivers who have a higher BAC than permitted for their licence status, and who also have illicit drugs in their blood or fluid (when tested) (s 49(1)(b), (c)).

 Penalties involve fines and/or imprisonment as for other drink-driving offences.
 There is also a minimum licence disqualification for 12 months (first offence, BAC 0.07 or above), which then increases to a minimum of 30 months disqualification and 60 months disqualification (second or subsequent offence) depending on the BAC reading (see new sch 1AB Road Safety Act).